MRmeehan/Data-Science-Resume/README.md

 **Everett Public Schools Everett, MA**
 English-Learner Math Teacher _Aug 2017 - Present_
++ Teach various math subjects to English Language Learners by implementing Spanish and Portuguese during lessons.
+Acquired the Sheltered English Immersion endorsement in 2018.
-+ Enhance student learning experience by implementing technology in the classroom.
++ Enhanced student learning by pushing for the inclusion of computers in the classroom, and using educational tools such as Khan Academy, I-ready, and Prodigy Math
-+ Makes educational decisions based on student data.
++ Work with other teachers and counselors to track and make educational decisions based on student data.
-+ Effectively communicates with parents and guardians to support student success.
++ Effectively communicate with students, family, and school administration to support individual learning needs.

 **Homesite Insurance Boston, MA**
 Product Analyst _Apr 2016 - Jun 2017_
++ Conducted reviews of rates, rules, underwriting, and product offerings.
+Summarized and presented findings to the Product Management team.
-+ Provided analysis and data validation using SAS.
++ Developed processes and reports to track key business metrics, analyzed and interpreted data using SQL, and SAS.
-+ Queried databases using SQL.
-+ Automated department processes with VBA code for Microsoft Excel and PowerPoint.
++ Single-handedly automated a time consuming department process with VBA scripting of Microsoft Office products.